Please select a topic below:

 The maximum number of weeks you can collect full benefits is 30 (capped at 26 weeks during periods of extended benefits).

-You must continue to file weekly.
+You must continue to file weekly either online on your UI Online account or by telephone.
 Also, you must continue to be able and available for full-time work.
 You must actively seek employment, while keeping a record of your work search activities.
-To be actively seeking employment, you must make at least 3 employer contacts each week you file for benefits.
+To be actively seeking employment, you must make at least three employer contacts each week you file for benefits using the Work Search Activity Log.
 Finally, you must accept suitable work.

 You may appeal a disqualification by requesting a hearing.
 To request a hearing, you should complete the bottom of your disqualification notice, indicating you want to appeal the decision.
 Appeals maybe filed by mail, by fax, or in person.
 Your request must be in writing and filed within 10 calendar days of the mailing date of the disqualification.